 Owning a parrot is very rewarding.
-However, as any parrot owner knows, there is a lot to learn about caring for such a beautiful bird.
-Our 12 point checklist offers some advice and guidance on some of those essential points.
+However, as any parrot owner knows, there is a lot more to ownership than meets the eye.

 Have you thought about the benefits of Parrot Insurance?

 Entertainment and toys for your parrot

 Provide your bird with entertainment and toys.
 Parrots are intelligent birds, and can be prone to psychological disorders if they become bored.

 Ensure the toys you buy do not have parts that can be removed, will not get tangled around your bird, and are not toxic.
 You can choose from a wide selection of toys on the Northern Parrots website.

 Register with a specialist avian vet - pronto!

 Whether you've just bought your parrot, or whether you've owned your parrot for years, you should register with an Avian vet.

 Traditional 'cat and dog' treating vets often won't treat exotics, and sadly referral fees can be high.
 Referral fees can occur because the vet you've been referred to may charge you a higher rate as they also need to report findings back to the original vet you saw.

 This is an unnecessary cost for you, which can be avoided.